Some ergodic properties of metrics on hyperbolic groups

 and, write $x_i\to \xi\in \overline{M}$ to express $\lim d(x_i,\xi)=0$ if $\xi\in M$, and $[(x_i)]=\xi$ if $\xi\in\partial M$.
 Extend the notion of Gromov product to $x,y\in\overline{M}$ and $o\in M$ by

 Then $\Gprod{\xi}{\eta}{o}<+\infty$ iff $\xi\ne \eta$.
 We denote by $\partial^2M$ the space of distinct ordered pairs at the boundary

-Assuming, as we will, that $M$ is a \emph{proper} metric space, there is a topology defined on the Gromov boundary $\partial M$ in which it is compact, and $\overline{M}=M\sqcup \partial M$ is a compactification of $M$ containing the latter as an open dense subset.
+Assuming, as we will, that $M$ is a \textbf{proper} metric space, there is a topology defined on the Gromov boundary $\partial M$ in which it is compact, and $\overline{M}=M\sqcup \partial M$ is a compactification of $M$ containing the latter as an open dense subset.

 The topology on $\partial M$ can also be defined by a metric (or rather a family of H\"older equivalent metrics), directly related to the Gromov product, as follows.
-There exists $\alpha_0<1$ so that for any $\alpha\in (\alpha_0,1)$ there is a metric of the form
+There exists $\kappa_0>0$ so that for any $0<\kappa<\kappa_0$ there is a metric $\ang{-}{-}$ satisfying for every $\xi\neq\eta$,